Home » Recipes » Puppy Chow Recipe

 A bowl of puppy chow with a spoon

-• Chex Cereal – I used a mix of rice Chex cereal and corn Chex cereal.
-Feel free to use one or the other, or add some wheat Chex to the mix.
-Generic cereals are fine.
-And if making these in the UK, opt for a similarly-shaped cereal like Shreddies or Malties, or a mix of the two.
-You can also purchase imported Chex on Amazon, or at a specialty shop like Partridges.
+• Chex Cereal – I like to make my puppy chow with a mix of rice Chex cereal and corn Chex cereal.
+Feel free to use one or the other, or to add some wheat Chex into the mix.
+Generic cereals are fine, too.
+And if you’re making this recipe in the UK, opt for a similarly-shaped cereal like Shreddies or Malties, or a mix of both.
+You can also purchase imported Chex on Amazon, or at a specialty grocer like Partridges.
 (And if it’s on sale, pick up an extra box to make this white chocolate Christmas Chex mix!)
+Sometimes the “American candy” stores in London carry US cereals, too.

-• Semi Sweet Chocolate Chips – You can coat the cereal in melted semi sweet chocolate chips, chopped dark chocolate, or even milk chocolate.
+• Chocolate – You can coat the cereal in melted semi sweet chocolate chips, chopped dark chocolate, or even milk chocolate.
 I don’t recommend white chocolate for this recipe; combined with the confectioner’s sugar, white chocolate makes the finished cereal mix too cloyingly sweet.

 • Peanut Butter – Choose creamy (not chunky) peanut butter.
-And opt for a commercial brand rather than a “natural” peanut butter—the latter will make your puppy chow too oily.
+And opt for a commercial brand rather than a “natural” peanut butter—the latter will make your puppy chow too greasy, with an unpleasant oily mouthfeel.
+You can also replace the plain peanut butter with chocolate peanut butter for an ultra-chocolatey version.

 Puppy chow recipe ingredients in bowls on a marble surface